Loschcode/wirecard-elastic/README.md

 You will notice there a lot of sub-functionalities which isn't quoted in the instructions.
 For instance, there's a XML body builder with template system which can be easily extended to other file formats if needed.

-It was originally created for [Wirecard](https://www.wirecard.com/) but I see no restriction to use for any other service using this elastic structure.
+It was originally created for [Wirecard](https://www.wirecard.com/) but I see no restriction to use it for any other service with the elastic structure.

 ## Contributing